CyberOwl555/Cyber_Portfolio/README.md

 - Extended nginx logging to capture POST request bodies
 - Cross-host correlation between network-layer (PCAP) and host-layer (Wazuh) evidence for the same attack timeline
 - Additional vulnerable containers for lateral movement scenarios
+- More realistic beacon jitter (percentage-based, larger range) and payload size variation, to test whether the current detection rule still holds
+- DNS-tunneling detection as a follow-up to the C2 beaconing work, covering a different exfiltration/C2 channel than direct HTTP